Quito and 5 Day Treasure of Galapagos Cruise – Central/Eastern Islands

 Following the city tour, you will be driven to the “Middle of the World City” complex, which is located 11 miles north of Quito.
 Here, you will see the monument of the equatorial line, a 98 foot high stone trapezoidal monument with a brass globe on top.
 The monument forms the focal point of a park and leisure area with gift shops and restaurants.
 Overnight in Quito.
 (B)

-Day 4 (Sat): Sullivan Bay (Santiago)-Bartolome.
+Day 4 (Sat): Sullivan Bay (Santiago Island)-Bartholomew Island.

-Day 5 (Sun): North Seymour-Mosquera.
+Day 5 (Sun): North Seymour Island-South Plaza Island.

-North Seymour.
-Seymour is an uplifted (as opposed to volcanic) island and therefore is generally flat and strewn with boulders.
+North Seymour Island is an uplifted (as opposed to volcanic) island and therefore is generally flat and strewn with boulders.
 There are good nesting sites here for a large population of magnificent frigate birds.
 Blue-footed boobies perform their courtship dance in the more open areas and swallow-tailed gulls perch on the cliff edges.
 Despite the tremendous surf that can pound the outer shore, sea lions haul out onto the beach and can be found bodysurfing.
 Do watch your step as the boobies don’t worry much about where they nest, and you might just step on one.
 The trees are dotted with male frigate birds trying to attract the attention of the ladies by inflating their bright red skin flaps.
 They sometimes fly in the air to call more attention to themselves.
 There’s a circular path that takes you through the island to a beautiful, rocky shore where the waves crash a silvery-blue.

-Day 6 (Mon): South Plaza-Cerro Brujo (San Cristobal).
+Day 6 (Mon): Pitt Islet and Pitt Point-Cerro Brujo (San Cristobal).

-Day 7 (Tue): Interpretation Center-San Cristobal Airport-Quito.
+Day 7 (Tue): Interpretation Center (San Cristobal)-San Cristobal Airport-Quito.

+Interpretation Center.
 The Galapagos National Park Visitor Center lies close to the port town of Puerto Baquerizo Moreno.
 The center explains a series of natural circumstances such as the volcanic origins of the islands, their remoteness from the continent, its ocean currents, its special climate, the arrival of different species, and their establishment, among others.

 Day 8 (Wed): Quito.